image

 Improved product/service quality

-Effective quality management ensures that project deliverables consistently meet or exceed predefined standards.
-This results in:
+Quality management practices ensure that project outputs consistently meet or exceed established standards, resulting in:

 • Higher-quality products or services